GSA/digitalgov.gov/content/resources/intro-accessibility.md

 {{< note "activity" >}} [**Subscribe** to our weekly newsletter](https://digital.gov/about/subscribe/)&mdash;a round-up of innovative work, news, and ideas from people and teams across government.
 It includes a list of the upcoming community events and training aimed at elevating your digital expertise.

 [**Join** our Communities of Practice](https://digital.gov/communities/)&mdash;share resources and collaborate with others focused on building better digital experiences in government.
-Content- and accessibility-related communities on that page include:<br>
+Some of the communities in the list that discuss accessible digital content and services include:<br>

 * [Section 508 IT Accessibility Community](https://digital.gov/communities/it-accessibility-section-508/)
 * [Web Managers Community](https://digital.gov/communities/web-content-managers/)